 Ten years later, the 9/11 terrorist attacks appear to have succeeded in transforming the American way of life for the worse.
 In our hasty passage of the expansive PATRIOT Act, our fears gave way to the government’s demand for unfettered discretion to preserve national security at the expense of civil liberties for all Americans.
 As a consequence, America has come to resemble a police state where government surveillance extends into almost every aspect of life.

 This article focuses on three of the most powerful components of the counterterrorism preventive paradigm and the significant risks they pose to the civil rights and civil liberties of the communities most targeted by the policies - Muslims, Arabs, and South Asians.
-Section I examines the adverse consequences of the government’s use of religiosity as a proxy for terrorism.
 The current preventative paradigm for countering terrorism risks infringing on First Amendment protected activities and misdirects limited law enforcement resources away from criminal activity.
 In addition to wasting limited resources, religious and racial profiling erodes trust between law enforcement and Muslim communities.
 To the extent constructive relations between communities and law enforcement bolsters public safety, the government has an interest in curtailing arbitrary and overreaching counterterrorism enforcement.

 To the extent that Muslims, Arabs, and South Asians are the “miner’s canary” in forecasting the post-9/11 loss of civil rights and liberties for all Americans, their experiences demonstrate America’s downward progression away from the Founding Fathers’ vision of a society where individuals can speak, assemble, and practice their faith free of government intervention or persecution.